michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

    -   20XX-01-01 - 20XX-09-30 F1
    -   20XX-10-01 - 20XX-12-31 H1B

-and be sure to provide information in _Nonresident_ section at the end of this checklist.
+and be sure to provide information in the _Nonresident_ section at the end of this checklist.

-NB, Special benefit for married couple: if one spouse is a resident at the end of year 2021, you and your nonresident spouse can elect to file jointly as residents.
+NB, Special benefit for married couples: if one spouse is a resident at the end of year 2021, you and your nonresident spouse can elect to file jointly as residents.

 ### What is your filing status?